andrewchambers/janet-bare1/README.md

 TODO...

-## Janet specific extenions and limitations
+## Janet specific extensions and limitations

 - The special rules 'keyword and 'symbol correspond to a BARE string, but are encoded/decoded as a janet keyword/symbol.
 - The 'uint rule corresponds to a janet double, you must use 'uint/u64 to explicitly decode to an int/u64 boxed integer.